The Ultimate Guide on What is Direct Store Delivery (DSD)?

 This framework can help your business to ensure that you are being charged the correct rate, and optimize goods and routes too.

-5. Focus on inventory management
+5. Focusing on inventory management

 For the DSD system, it is the sole responsibility of the brands to distribute the goods to retail stores and consumer markets.
 Therefore, proper planning and management of the delivery fleet are very important.
 This will help to smoothen the delivery process and make it more efficient.